Verdoso/Verdoso.github.io/content/post/xml-xslt-3-0-development-with-spring-boot-saxon-and-summer.md

 {{< gist Verdoso 3c81020a559b20eccfc7205fd3d43962>}}

-and wrapps this list in a common class, App
+and wrapps this list in a common class (so we have always a common XML root), App

 {{< gist Verdoso 3a85e3c50e8873c2df8522136b75ca38>}}